Childhood

 Yitzhak - Haganah?

-Yitzhak then went to the Gezer kibbutz, were he was in charge of the finances for 2 years - around 1939-1941?
+Yitzhak then went to Kibbutz Gezer* were he was in charge of the finances for 2 years, possibly around 1939-1941.

-Note: According to internet searches, Kibbutz Gezer was founded in 1945 by Youth Aliyah graduates, so the dates don't correspond?
+*Note: Kibbutz Gezer was founded in 1945 by Youth Aliyah graduates, so the name of the kibbutz must have been different

 Yitzhak